scheinerman/Matroids.jl/README.md

 # Matroids

+> THIS IS A VERY EARLY RELEASE FOR PURPOSE OF REGISTRATION

 ## What is a Matroid?
 A *matroid* is a pair $(S,\mathcal{I})$ where $S$ is a set and $\mathcal{I}$ is a set of subsets of $S$ where